Ashreejain/ashreejain/README.md

 An enthusiastic Computer Science Graduate with quick learning abilities and positive attitude.
 Seeking a deserving position where I can contribute to company's growth with my analytical skills while working in a highly challenging competitive environment for the enhancement of my creative abilities and optimum profitability of the organization .

-I have pretty good experience working in Java, Python, HTML, CSS, Javascript, Flask, Android, MySQL. also developed products from scratch using these technologies.
+I have pretty good experience working in Java, Python, HTML, CSS, Javascript, ReactJs, MySQL, Sass. also developed products from scratch using these technologies.

-### I’m currently learning ReactJs framework

 ###  How to reach me: ...